aeldidi/encoding/README.md

-# `libencoding`
+# `aeldidi/encoding`

-`libencoding` is a library for encoding and decoding binary data in various formats.
+`aeldidi/encoding` is a library for encoding and decoding binary data in various formats.
 It's written in C but doesn't make use of the C runtime except for `assert`, meaning it should be usable in any situation.
 It's also been tested to build using C++ compilers.